imroc/vim-go-ide/README.md

 If you want to update go tools used by vim-go,like godef,gocode,goimports etc,you could run `:GoUpdateBinaries` in vim.

 # How to use
-I'll tell you how to use this powerful golang IDE,coming soon...
 Note:We mapped key <leader> as "," and <esc> as "kj".All of the shortcut is in normal mode.

 1. Run current go package:`<leader>r` or `:GoRun`.
 2. Build current go package:`<leader>b` or `:GoBuild`.
 3. Test current go package:`<leader>t` or `:GoTest`.